jeffersonmejia/e-commerce/README.md

 ### 1. Introduction 📖

-_E-commerce is a personal project where you can make shopping and they will be saved on a PostgreSQL database using a Nodejs server.
-In these docs I have written all the instructions to the project it works, good luck!_ 🙂
+_ E-commerce is a personal project that allows you to shop online, and your purchases will be saved on a PostgreSQL database using a Node.js server.
+In these documents, I have provided instructions on how the project works.
+Good luck!_ 🙂

 ---